 The following are three rules to follow in order to avoid painful back injuries:

-Always be sure to bend at the hips - not the low back.
+Always be sure to bend at the hips–not the low back.
 Most people believe bending their knees will ensure a safe lift, but this form alone can still lead to a back injury.
-The most important tip is to bend the hips and push the chest out, pointing forward.
-Also, one should never twist.
+The most important tip is to bend the hips and keep the upper body upright as much as possible, pointing forward.

-Bending the knees alone will still allow a person to curve the back and risk and injury, but keeping the chest pointing forward will guarantee a straight back.
+When the chest is kept forward and the body is bent at the hips, the back is kept straight and back injury can be avoided.
 The back muscles will then be used most effectively for maintaining good posture, as they are designed to do.
 The knees will bend automatically so the muscles of the legs and hips will produce the power for lifting correctly.
-See Figure 1: Bend With Knees and Figure 2: Keep Chest Forward.

 Twisting is another dangerous mistake that can lead to back injury.
 The shoulders should be kept in line with the hips to avoid this movement.
 For changing directions, move the hips first so the shoulders will move in unison.